Skip to main content

 After you’ve added a diversity and inclusion statement to your website, there are certainly other things you can do as a part of your commitment.
 From making sure you are using inclusive language to revising your mission statement, here are the next steps you can take in order to build an inclusive wedding business:

-We can all work together to make the wedding industry a wonderfully diverse and inclusive one if we all make a commitment to it!
+We can all work together to make the wedding industry wonderfully diverse and inclusive if we commit to it!
 If you’d like to take another easy first step, be sure to take the ally pledge today.

 Photo Credit: Little Pig Studio/Shutterstock.com